 He then uses some real-world examples to fill in some of his assumptions and tries to estimate the ‘actual’ likelihood of defection, based on 3 conspiracies that have been exposed (though he arguably makes some faulty assumptions even about these real world conspiracies).
 From this he concludes that conspiracies are bound to fail.
 This method suffers from a major problem of selection bias: we cannot draw firm conclusions about all conspiracies based on what we know about the exposed ones, for the simple reason that we don’t know anything about the conspiracies that haven’t been exposed.
 But Grimes has no problem with this, since he starts out assuming that all large conspiracies will be exposed, which means he doesn’t need to worry about any of them remaining hidden.
 In logic, they call that begging the question.

 Beyond that, he cherry picks examples that tend to confirm his conclusions.
-Here are two examples he could have chosen that would have shown how faulty his methodology and assumptions are:
+Here is an example he could have chosen that would have shown how faulty his methodology and assumptions are:

 The Gulf of Tonkin – Here all you have to do is read the first couple paragraphs to realize how easily they were able to withhold truthful information.
 It happened in August 1964, for the next 30 years there were many inquiries into its legitimacy, and even at one point in 1995 when former U.S. Secretary of Defense Robert McNamara met with former Vietnam People’s Army General Võ Nguyên Giáp to ask what happened on that day in 1964.
 He responded “Absolutely nothing.”
 Yet it wasn’t until 2005, over 40 years since the incident, that the files were declassified.
 They showed that on August 4th, 1964, there weren’t even any North Vietnamese ships in that area.
 Let alone ones firing on American ships.
 It also goes on to show that on August 2nd, two days earlier, that an American ship fired a couple shots off at a Vietnamese ship over 10,000 yards away.
 This also came as a direct order from Captain Herrick, yet this initial action was never reported by the Johnson administration, which insisted that the Vietnamese boats fired first.